1Password/connect-sdk-python/README.md

 **Environment Variables**

-In order to use the functionality provided by the Python Connect SDK, the following envvars need to be set:
 - **OP_CONNECT_TOKEN** – The token to be used to authenticate with the 1Password Connect API.
 - **OP_VAULT** - The default vault to fetch items from if not specified.